MmdSparrow/News-Search-Engine/README.md

   <img src="https://github.com/NegarMov/News-Search-Engine/blob/master/output.jpg" alt="Sample Output" width="800"/>
 </p>

+This project also addresses the following challenges:
+.
+Phrasal verbs in the Persian language, such as “می‌خواهم بروم” .
+Characters with multiple written forms in Persian, such as “ي” and “ی” .
+Variations in spelling of the same word in colloquial usage

 ## Preprocessing
 Various methods of preprocessing are applied both to the documents and the queries, including:
 * Normalization